hCaptcha/react-hcaptcha/README.md

 ```

 #### Programmatic Usage
-In the event you want to call the hCaptcha client API directly you can do so by using the hook `useRef` and waiting for `onLoad` to be called.
+In the event you want to call the hCaptcha client API directly, you can do so by using the hook `useRef` and waiting for `onLoad` to be called.
 By waiting for `onLoad` the hCaptcha API will be ready and the hCaptcha client will have been setup.
 See the following example:

 ```js
 import { useEffect, useRef, useState } from "react";